casangi/casadocs/docs/api/cubevis.rst

 The iclean task can be used within a notebook.
 When it is used from a notebook, it can either display the GUI in a separeate browser tab or it can display the GUI within the notebook.
-To display the GUI within a notebook, the :code:`iclean.notebook` function to create the GUI display of the iclean task.
+To display the GUI within a notebook, the :code:`iclean.notebook` function is used to create the GUI display of the iclean task.
 Once created, this GUI can be displayed with the `Bokeh <https://bokeh.org/>`__ :code:`show` function, by using the :code:`show` **member function** of the GUI object or by having the created GUI be the last result of the cell.